What Are Airline Mistake Fares? The Ultimate Travel Hack

 The other would be manipulating currency conversions, and where you are from that can cause the prices to change dramatically as well.
 Most are unaware but airlines charge people of different nations entirely different prices on their flights.

-Here's an example of a price glitch caused by currency munipulation:
+Here's an example of a price glitch caused by currency manipulation:

-In the two photos below you will see it's for the same flights, on the same dates, being referred from Skyscanner.com to Expedia.
+In the two photos below you will see a massive difference in price for three business class lay flat seats using Skyscanner.com and Expedia.
 The only thing that was changed, was the country that we told Skycanner we were from.

 Same 3 Round Trip Business Class Flights for $1,871 Total

-This photo is as if we were from the United States:
+Searching as if we are in the United States:

 Mistake Fare -business class to Africa